lpapailiou/fac/README.md

     hello world

 ##### Console mode
 The console mode starts an executor in the console.
 This version is interactive.
-Every line of code will be scanned, parsed, interpreted and directly be executed.
-If no error occurred, the next line can be entered.
-This also means, that already executed code will execute again from start.
+For every entered line, the whole so-far valid code will be scanned, parsed, interpreted and directly be executed.
+This also means, that (for the sake of simplicity) not nested print statements may be executed multiple times.

 In case of an error, the last entry will be ignored.
 A new line can be added to the so-far valid code.
 The console mode can be escaped with -h or -q.